top of page

 In order to keep our students happy and healthy and provide a safe environment for the many students who call Wing Road Farm home daily, please read the following policies regarding your child’s health.
 You will be asked to sign a form on your application/contract that states you have received this policy and agree to follow our protocols.
 If this policy is updated, you will be informed.

 You MUST have a current physical and vaccination record on file prior to your child’s first day of attendance.
 Though your child does not need a lead test prior to attendance, it is highly suggested and mandated by NYS that you attain tests at age 2 and age 3 and if you have not, that you do so prior to school attendance.
 It requires a simple finger prick.
 Because we are a licensed NYS Group Family Daycare, OCFS has provided a form your doctor must fill out called the Child In Care Medical Form which can be printed from our website registration page.
-As per New York State Law, your child must be up to date on immunizations or you must show proof that you are attempting to immunize.
+As per New York State Law, your child must be up to date on immunizations or you must show proof that you are attempting to immunize or have a medical exemption.
 The State is no longer allowing religious exemptions.
 There are no exceptions to this rule.

 If your child has a severe allergy or asthma, it will be necessary for you to provide us with OCFS form 6029 and/or LDSS 7002.
 Little Wings Farm School is an allergy aware space.
 We will work with parents and doctors to make sure we are fully aware of your child's treatment plan.
 We do not administer medicine in general, but we can administer a child's allergy medication or asthma medication.
-Still, there are many children who have unexpected reactions to new foods in a new environment.
+Still, there are many children who have unexpected reactions to new foods or insect stings in a new environment.
 Teachers at Little Wings are trained to recognize anaphylaxis and we stock a non-patient specific Auvi-Q to treat any child in our program who is experiencing a severe, life threatening reaction.

 Please keep your child’s teacher informed of changes in your child's health- illnesses, allergies, injuries, etc. We do not have a nurse on staff, so do our best to observe our students and keep you informed of any illnesses passing through that may be highly contagious such as strep or flu.
 In the event your child is exhibiting symptoms of illness, please keep them at home in order to prevent the spread to the other participants.
-In the event Little Wings staff notices symptoms of illness, you will be notified and required to pick up your child within an hour.
+In the event Little Wings staff notices new symptoms of illness, you will be notified and required to pick up your child within an hour.

-Please call when your child will not be attending school for any reason.
-When the teachers are in session, they will not be able to answer all calls, so please email or text if your child will not be able to attend that day.
+Please text when your child will not be attending school for any reason.
+When the teachers are in session, they will not be able to answer all calls, so please text if your child will not be able to attend that day.
 If an absence is preplanned, email is sufficient notification.
 Doctor’s notes are required to assure staff that your child has been cleared of various contagious illnesses and is fit and well enough to return to school.

 Covid-19 Policies